ollijarviniemi/ollij.fi/AI.md

 There is much disagreement about this, not least because no example of scheming has yet been observed.
 The arguments for and against scheming scenarios are largely conceptual and theoretical, and their assessment is difficult.

-A couple of common arguments in favor of the scheming scenario include: a large number of possible goals motivates playing the training game (further reinforcing these goals and behaviors), and the training process may "search and find" models that play the training game (as these do well in training).
+A couple of common arguments in favor of the scheming scenario include: a large number of possible goals motivates playing the training game (further reinforcing these goals and behaviors), and the training process may "start looking for" models that play the training game (as these do well in training).

 A couple of common arguments against the scheming scenario: there are also pressures against scheming in the training process (for example, scheming requires "unnecessary" strategizing) and we can try to increase these pressures.
 Furthermore, arguments about how models have "goals" and how these motivate playing the training game are not self-evidently true.